mindhog/mawb/README.md

 "harm" (for Harmonic), "thirds" (for the Thirds layout) and "altthirds" for the alt-thirds layout.
 The default layout is Wicki-Hayden.

+# midiedit - Midi piano-roll editor

+Also included in this package is a stand-alone midi piano roll editor, `midiedit.py`.
+It's still very much a work in progress.
+To run it:

+    $ midiedit.py <filename.mid>

+The filename is optional, if unspecified the editor will save to a unique filename of the form "unnamed<n>.mid".

+You'll want to connect the midi port of the editor to a synth of some sort so you can hear what you're doing.

+To operate the editor:

+-   Click on a location to place a quarter-note there.
+-   Click and drag notes around to different positions.
+-   Shift-click and drag to lengthen or shorten notes.
+-   Space to play the piece.
+-   Left/right keys to move the playhead back and forth single notes
+-   F2 to save your midi file.

+There's a lot that's missing from the editor at this point, notably velocity editing, channel control, deletes, selection...
+As stated initially, it's a work in progress.

 # Installation

 To do a complete installation, follow the instructions in INSTALL (a virtual env should not strictly be necessary).

-For `isokbd.py` you should only need swig, tkinter and the alsa libaries and headers ("swig", "python3-tk" and "libasound2-dev" on debian-derivatives) and you can install like so:
+For `isokbd.py` and `midiedit.py` you should only need swig, tkinter and the alsa libaries and headers ("swig", "python3-tk" and "libasound2-dev" on debian-derivatives) and you can install like so:

     python3 setup.py build
     sudo python3 setup.py install